 The Disability Support Pension (DSP) is a means-tested income support payment that helps recipients meet everyday living costs.
 It is available to individuals aged 16 and over but under the Age Pension age at the time of the claim.
 To qualify, recipients must have a reduced capacity to work due to their disability.

-Eligibility Criteria for DSP
+Who is Eligibility Criteria for DSP?

 To be eligible for the DSP, applicants must meet both non-medical and medical criteria.